 - how research is commissioned in the PGfAR scheme and across applied health research more broadly

-Applications should be developed collaboratively as a partnership between public contributors and researchers.
-Co-production of projects is strongly encouraged and there is more information about how to link up and find collaborators on the People In Research website.
-Partnerships should include community organisations or groups, users of social care, patients, carers, people with lived experiences, people with unheard or unmet health and social care needs, or people who are not usually, or not consistently, involved in health or care research.
-In particular we would like to see researchers seek to address barriers to engaging in research and co-production such as disability and social exclusion.
-The involvement of third sector and other non-for-profit organisations that have a focus on improving lives of citizens is also encouraged.
+Applications should be developed collaboratively as a partnership between public contributors and/or communities, and researchers.
+Co-production and co-leadership of projects is expected.
+Partnerships should include community organisations or groups, users of social care, patients, carers, people with diverse lived experiences, people with unheard or unmet health and social care needs, or people who are not usually, or not consistently, involved in health and/or care research.
+In particular, we would like to see researchers seek to address barriers to engaging in research and co-production such as disability and social exclusion.
+The involvement of third sector and other non-for-profit organisations that have a focus on improving the lives of citizens is also encouraged.
 The choice of partnership members, and their roles, should be explained.

 - Early and sustained relationship building with relevant people, public groups, and communities.

-- Built-in evaluation of the impact of the innovative approaches to involvement, engagement and/or co-production with the public partnerships.
+- Built-in evaluation of the impact of the innovative approaches to involvement, engagement and/or co-production.

 - Plans that clearly demonstrate how the applicants will ensure continued engagement between partners after the PDG funding ends.